 Create an app group (rounded square icon) by clicking on the + icon at the bottom of the sidebar.
 App groups can contain one or more apps, so next add some more apps to each group to create a workflow.
 These apps will appear in the top toolbar (or in the sidebar beneath the main group app).
 There are a couple of easy ways to do this, just click on the + icon in the top toolbar or right-click on any group youve created in the sidebar and select 'Add another app'.

-You may have noticed that when adding an app you need to choose a cookie profile.
+You may have noticed that when adding an app you need to choose a cookie container.
 These sandbox your apps to either isolate them, or group them together.
-Normally the default profile is used for new apps, unless you're adding a second account of any app e.g. Gmail or Slack, and then you'll need to create a new cookie profile for it.
+Normally the default container is used for new apps, unless you're adding a second account of any app e.g. Gmail or Slack, and then you'll need to create a new cookie container for it.

 Wavebox keeps your machine running efficiently by sleeping apps that are not active.
 Some apps still get notifications and unread badges when they are sleeping.
 Others need to stay awake to receive real-time updates.
 To change your sleep settings, right-click on any app icon and click on 'App settings > Account & Behaviour > Sleep tab after minutes of inactivity'.
 All apps have a 5 minute sleep time by default.